gemc/home/b_installation.markdown

 <br/>

-## Software Prerequisites and Geant4 Installation for full GEMC build
+## Software Prerequisites and Geant4 Installation for the GEMC build

 <br/>